 I’m not sure how many people we’ll actually reach with our STOP HIV/AIDS campaign.
 Some people say that our year-long education/awareness campaign will reach a saturation point, with our HIV/AIDS messages eventually ignored.
 I respond that behaviour change can take years to occur.
 The fact that we’re still fighting stigma about HIV more than 25 years after AIDS first appeared tells me that we still have much work to do.
 But I’m optimistic that if we and others persist with our education efforts that, perhaps one day, the stigma around HIV can be eliminated — along with the disease itself.
 For more information, visit hiv101.ca.

 About Joanne MacDonald

-Joanne MacDonald is a communications officer at Northern Health where she works on a number of projects, including the STOP HIV/AIDS pilot project.
+Joanne MacDonald is a communications officer at Northern Health where she works on a number of projects, including the STOP HIV/AIDS program and integrated health services.
 Prior to joining Northern Health, Joanne worked in the journalism and communications fields in the lower mainland, Whitehorse and Ottawa.
-She keeps active by doing aerobics and taking classes in her new-found fitness passion, Zumba.
-She lives with her family in Prince George.
+She keeps active by taking Zumba and spinning classes.
+She lives with her husband in Prince George.